Thelukepet/course/assignments/A1b-docker.md

     docker ps -f status=running

-Any running containers you do not use, can be stopped using `docker stop HASH`.
+Any running containers you do not use, can be stopped using `docker stop HASH` (tab autocompletion is easiest to find the corresponding HASH).
-Next, you may remove all inactive, exited containers that you do not plan to restart by issuing one shell command:
+You can remove all inactive, exited containers that you do not plan to restart by issuing:

     docker container prune

+Images that are not needed any longer can also be removed, use `docker image ls` followed by `docker image rm` for the image you can free up (or, equivalently, `docker rmi`).

 ## See also